citp/privacy-policy-historical/e/ed/edf/edfinancial.com.md

 We currently use Google Analytics to track visitors by collecting anonymous statistics with first-party cookies, small text files with a single string of anonymous text or numbers.
 We do not collect any personally identifiable information about website visitors using this tool.
 The type of information we collect includes pages visited, product, school and lender codes, IP address, the type of browser you are using, the websites you visit immediately before and immediately after you visit our websites, and other anonymous data involving your use of our websites.
 By supplementing our records, this information helps us learn things like what pages are most attractive to our visitors, which of our products most interest our customers, and what kinds of offers our customers like to see.
 We do not link an IP address with the identity of a computer user.

 If you choose not to uncheck the Offers box on your registration form, you agree that Edfinancial Services or Edamerica, Inc. may periodically send educational or marketing information to the email address with which you registered.
 You may unsubscribe to this service at any time by following the instructions included in each email communication.
-You may also contact us for assistance at [info@edfinancial.com](mailto:info@edfinancial.com) or by calling 1-800-337-6884.
+You may also contact us for assistance via our [e-mail contact form](https://www.edservicing.com/customercarequestions "e-mail contact form").
 You will be notified when your personal information is collected by any third party that is not our agent/service provider, so you can make an informed choice as to whether or not to share your information with that party.

 Certain processes, such as online loan applications, will require that you provide your social security number and date of birth if you choose to continue with the online process.
 Once this information is provided, it will be associated by Edfinancial Services with the user account that is then logged on, and you will not need to provide it again.
 Thereafter, you will only need your username and password to access your account information or to complete forms in other processes.
 For your security, the social security number that you enter cannot be used with any other account.